 If you are a cancer survivor and have felt anxious about an upcoming scan such as X-ray, CT scan, or MRI during or after your treatment, you are not alone.
 Some patients call it PSS, Pre-Scan Syndrome and others call it “Scanxiety.”

 "Anxiety before having a scan is completely normal.
-It is important to prepare yourself so you can proactively control your emotions and fears so they do not overwhelm you,” said Balijepalli Netaji, MD, hematologist/oncologist at Sarah Cannon at St. David's North Austin Medical Center in Austin, Texas.
+It is important to prepare yourself so you can proactively control your emotions and fears so they do not overwhelm you,” said Balijepalli Netaji, MD, hematologist/oncologist at Sarah Cannon Cancer Institute at St. David's Healthcare.
 “One way to reduce your stress and anxiety before a scan is to make sure you surround yourself with people who have been with you on your journey.
 You can also reach out to your oncologist or nurse for reassurance about the process.”

 Knowing this information will make you feel more in control of your journey.
 Plan your “results day” in advance so you can make the waiting period less stressful.
 It is better to feel anxious for 10 minutes than for 10 days.

 Acknowledge your anxiety

 Feeling anxious is normal.
 Talk to your family, friends, and healthcare provider about your nerves.
 They are a system of support for you in your journey.